-From set 4, mix the 1⁄2 cup of granulated sugar and the 1 tablespoon of cinnamon in a small paper bag.
+From set 4, mix the 1⁄2 cup of granulated sugar and the 1 teaspoon of cinnamon in a small paper bag.
 Set aside.
-Place the 1 cup of powdered sugar into the other paper bag and set aside.
+Place the 1⁄2 cup of powdered sugar into the other paper bag and set aside.
 Line the baking pan with napkins and set aside.

 Fill a pot halfway with oil.
-Heat the oil on medium heat.
+Heat the oil just under medium heat.